 What makes something a groovebox

 A groovebox bundles three things into one instrument: sound sources (synth voices and/or samples), a sequencer to arrange them, and hands-on performance controls.
 That’s the difference from a pure hardware sampler or a dedicated analog drum machine — a groovebox is built to produce complete tracks, not just one element.
-Many grooveboxes can also sequence your external gear, acting as the brain of a larger setup.
+Many grooveboxes can also sequence your external gear, acting as the brain of a larger hardware music setup.

 How to choose a groovebox